 The belief of celebrating each year of marriage is ancient (at least medieval).
-Victorians made lists for everything, this being one.
-A traditional anniversary gift guide sets expectations for the perfect gift in the correct years.
-The Victorians also assigned meanings to their gift choices, often with some poetic licence.
-Gradually the list expands to cover more years and contemporary gifts along with colours, flowers and gemstones.
+Victorians created lists for everything, this being one.
+A traditional and modern anniversary gift list sets expectations for the perfect gift in the correct years.
+The Victorians often described their wedding gifts with some poetic licence.
+The list increases over time to cover more years, current items, colours, flowers, and jewels.

-You can give the nod to tradition by wrapping your chosen gift idea in an appropriate coloured gift wrap.
-Or go all out to find unique gifts that meet your requirements from this complete guide showing how much you care.
+You can honour tradition by wrapping your gift idea in an appropriate coloured wrap.
+Or, use this gift guide to locate unusual gifts that show you care.

-Marriage a personal contract between two people, You can make your own traditions.
-Cufflinks in the years’ precious gem or planting a garden bed with a specially chosen flowery display.
+Marriage is a personal contract between two people; you can make your own traditions.
+Cufflinks in the years’ precious gems or a garden bed with a special flower arrangement.
 You can take this traditional wedding gift list or modern themes, mixing and as needed.
 The list of gifts is divided into parts to help people select the appropriate one.

-Paper a traditional gift.
-The fragile first anniversary year has passed or perhaps acknowledging that a young married couple cannot afford an expensive gift on their 1st wedding anniversary.
-Clocks the modern gift representing how fast time flies.
+The traditional 1st anniversary gift is paper.
+A young married couple might be unable to buy an expensive gift on their first anniversary.
+Clocks are the modern gift representing how fast time flies.
 Also, a suggestion that a relationship needs time.

-Choose from mother-of-pearl or peridot for an official jewel.
-Mother of pearl is an inlay material in many decorative objects with its symbolic meaning of peace and harmony.
+Choose mother-of-pearl or peridot for an official jewel.
+The mother of pearl symbolises peace and harmony and is found in many beautiful things.
 Pearls are for virtue; peridot brings health and good cheer.

 The colouring for the paper wedding day is cheerful yellows.

-This year’s color is passionate reds, and the stone is garnet.
-If going with the traditional gift list, then seek items made with thread.
-Or, consider using a red cotton cloth to wrap your gift in a Japanese style.
+When it comes to the traditional 2nd anniversary gift, cotton is the go-to option.
+If going with the standard gift list, seek items manufactured with thread.
+Or, consider using a red cotton cloth to wrap your special gift in a Japanese style.

 After three years, they have shown staying power.
-Traditional wedding anniversary gift ideas are long-lived and slightly more expensive-leather.
-Hide suitcases for that memorable holiday or a more modest leather-covered journal.
-Modern couples can opt for crystal or glass.
+Traditional wedding anniversary gift ideas are long-lived and slightly more expensive leather goods.
+Hide suitcases for that once-in-a-lifetime holiday or a more modest leather-covered journal.
+Trendy couples can opt for crystal or glass.
 Engraved champagne flutes accompanied by the very best bubbles.

-If incorporating jewels into your gift, then moonstone, pearls, quartz or jade.
-Moonstone can signify success, quartz is clear and true, and jade is rare and lucky.
+If you incorporate jewels into your gift, natural pearl, moonstone, quartz or jade.
+Moonstone can signify success, quartz is translucent and true, while jade is rare and lucky.

-Flowers for these occasions are bright, cheerful sunflowers, glorious fuchsia.
-Or for the second, the modest lily of the valley.
+Flowers for these occasions are bright, cheerful sunflowers and glorious fuchsia.
+Or, for the second, the modest lily of the valley.
 Sunflowers are for happiness and longevity.
-Fuchsia has the hidden meaning of telling your partner you love them.
+The secret message of fuchsia is to express your affection for your mate.
 Lily of the Valley is innocent and hopeful.

 Color theme white or jade or a mixture of the two.

-The gemstone an unusual blue topaz-a peaceful, calming stone and the state gemstone of Texas.
-Natural pale blue is rare; most have been heat-treated to produce those intense blues.
+The jewel is the peaceful, calming, rare blue topaz, Texas’s state gem.
+Natural pale blue is rare; most have been treated to produce those intense blues.

 Floral gifts of geraniums speak to the comfort of a shared home.
-Hydrangeas express appreciation for the gift of another’s understanding.
-Both represent the quiet contentment of a long relationship that blends friendship and passion.
+Hydrangeas express appreciation for the gift of understanding.
+Both represent the satisfaction of a long, passionate friendship.

-A themed celebration can incorporate turquoise, azure or pinks.
-The fifth year’s symbol, the virtuous daisy whose subtle beauty speaks (in flower language) of loyalty and faith.
-The daisy comes in many shapes, sizes; some cultivated varieties have stunning colouration.
+A celebration theme can incorporate turquoise, azure or pinks.
+The fifth year’s symbol is the daisy, whose beauty speaks (in flower language) of loyalty and faith.
+The daisy comes in many sizes; some cultivated varieties have stunning colouration.

 There are different interpretations of what a 6th anniversary gift should be.
-In the UK, we celebrate this with sugar and in the US with iron.
-The latest choice for an anniversary gift is an object made from iron or hardwood.
-You can be creative with sugar-body scrubs and a day at the spa, but woods and irons are used in plenty of novel gifts.
+In the UK, we celebrate this with sugar and in the USA, with iron.
+The latest choice as a popular anniversary gift is iron or hardwood.
+You can be creative with sugar-body scrubs and a day at the spa, but woods and irons are employed in plenty of novel gifts.

-Amethyst was once as rare and sought after as a diamond; its purple coloring made it a favoured royal jewel.
-It’s a protective stone in ancient times believed to prevent drunkenness.
+Amethyst was once as rare and sought after as a diamond; its colouring makes it a favoured royal jewel.
+Its protective qualities are believed to prevent drunkenness.